AI CODE REVIEW

 Pros:

-Completely free unlimited code completions forever - no daily limits or credit systems
+Completely free autocomplete code completions forever - no daily limits or credit systems

 Exceptional autocomplete accuracy that often predicts complex algorithms with surprising precision